Skip to content

 From the 12th century, universities in Bologna, Paris & Oxford professionalized teaching.
 They repressed lively, idiosyncratic masters like Serlo of Wilton. … Read the post failure of universities began in the twelfth century

-Resisting the common superlative “flower of flowers {flos florum},” a medieval poet insisted on his beloved women actually being as lovely as a flower. … Read the post beloved woman as lovely as a flower
+Resisting the common superlative “flower of flowers {flos florum},” a medieval poet insisted on his beloved women actually being as lovely as a flower. … Read the post flower of flowers: beloved woman as loveliest flower

 medieval men’s sensitivity to sensuous impressions